mattzeunert/FromJS/README.md

 ## Node

-Node isn't currently supported, although if we can figure out how to intercept the JS before it's executed by Node it should be pretty straightforward to implement.
+Analyzing server-side code isn't currently supported, although if we can figure out how to intercept the JS before it's executed by Node it should be pretty straightforward to implement.

 ## How it works